 Immunisation: As an organisation we ensure that all of our staff are up to date with their Hepatitis B immunisations and offered any occupational health vaccinations applicable to their role (i.e. MMR, Seasonal Flu).

-Badger Farm have cleaning specification and frequency policy which their cleaners and staff work to.
+Andover War Memorial Hospital have cleaning specification and frequency policy which their cleaners and staff work to.
 An assessment of cleanliness is conducted by the cleaning team and logged.
-This includes all aspects in the surgery including cleanliness of equipment.
+This includes all aspects in the Hospital including cleanliness of equipment.

-Hand washing sinks: The practice has clinical hand washing sinks in every room for staff to use.
+Hand washing sinks: The Hospital has clinical hand washing sinks in every room for staff to use.
 There is also liquid soap with wall mounted soap dispensers to ensure cleanliness.

 All our staff receive annual training in infection prevention and control.

 Clinical Staff undertook online training with Bluestream Academy within the first 3 months of employment.
-An annual training session will be delivered in January 2019 by Amanda Waite (Nurse Development and Quality Manager) based on resources from West Hampshire CCG.
+An annual update training session will be delivered in April 2020 by Amanda Waite (Nurse Development and Quality Manager) based on resources from West Hampshire CCG.